Manchin says he still sees himself as a Democrat even after thwarting Build Back Better plan - KVIA

 Manchin on Monday strongly defended his rationale for effectively sinking the legislation in its current form, saying he’s been clear that the proposal is too unwieldy and lacks “accountability” measures to limit its benefits — and he pointedly blamed White House staff for their handling of the talks.

+“I’m not blaming anybody, I knew where they were, and I knew what they could and could not do.
+They just never realized it, because they figured surely to God we can move one person,” Manchin said.

+“Surely we can badger and beat one person up, surely we can get enough protesters to make that person uncomfortable enough they’ll just say: ‘Ok, I’ll vote for anything, just quit.’
+Well guess what, I’m from West Virginia, I’m not from where they’re from, and they can just beat the living crap out of people and think they’ll be submissive.
+Period.”

-“It’s so staff-driven,” the senator said of the White House.
-“I understand staff is not the President.
+The White House’s handling of their negotiations was “so staff-driven,” Manchin said, adding that “I understand staff is not the President.
 This is staff.
 And they drove some things and they put some things out that were absolutely inexcusable.
 They know what it is and that’s it.”

 Manchin also criticized Democrats for approaching legislation as if they had a larger majority than the 50-50 Senate, in which Vice President Kamala Harris’ tie-breaking vote would help the party pass bills.